Akogwu24/skillup/HOF/hof.md

 # Higher Order Functions
-A Higher-order function is a function that receives a function as an argument or returns a function as an output.
+Higher-order Function is any function that operates on other function either by taking them as input(argument) or or returns a function

-**caveat** they don't change the underlying original array
+A Higher-order function is a function that receives a function as an argument (input) or returns a function as an output.

 * Example of a function recieveing as an argument
 ```